sharetribe/flex-docs/src/docs/tutorial-branding/copy-assets/index.md

 and other features.

 ![Default marketplace screenshot](./generic-landingpage.png)

-_TODO if necessary, the Test blank assets are available locally in /Documents/Codebase/Notes/generics-tutorial-assets -S_

 Go to your Test environment, which now has your Biketribe related no-code changes, and click "Copy changes to..."